freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 ## What are the different types of cloud SERVICE?

 Cloud services are typically categorized into three main types based on the level of abstraction and functionality they offer.

+Control vs. responsibility

 On prem: (no cloud service)
 - can control everything e.g. wires, hubs, routers, hardrives, and everything that runs on them.